3dct/Deep3DCT/README.md

 ### Training

-The model is trained for 5 epochs.
+The model is trained for 20 epochs.

-After 5 epochs, calculated accuracy is about 0.97.
+After 20 epochs, calculated accuracy is about 0.98.

-Loss function for the training is basically just a binary crossentropy.
+Loss function for the training is a focal Tversky loss used.

 ---

-## How to use

 ### Dependencies

 * Tensorflow
-* Keras >= 1.0
+* Keras >= 2.3
 * keras2onnx
 * sklearn
 * simpleITK